miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Serial Killer:
 +Lowered gainable Humanity points and restored killer's phone call.
-+Restored two dog models to and fixed sounds and actions at junkyard.
++Restored one dog model to and fixed sounds and actions at junkyard.
 Removed Masquerade violation and failure for convincing the killer.
 Made killer react to Diner violence and quest independent from Muddy.
 Corrected freezes on meeting the killer and Gimble while Obfuscated.